Some interesting things about angles and circles

 Now use angles of a triangle add to 180° :

-An angle inscribed in a semicircle is always a right angle:
+An angle inscribed across a circle's diameter is always a right angle:

 (The end points are either end of a circle's diameter,